Universal Polynomials for Tautological Integrals on Hilbert Schemes: Preliminaries

 \section{Preliminaries}

 Let $X$ be a smooth, projective, connected variety of dimension $d$, and let $E$ be an algebraic vector bundle on $X$.
-We give the definition of the tautological bundle $E^{[n]}$ and recall the construction of the Chern-Mather and Chern-Schwartz-MacPherson (abbreviated CSM) classes.
-In Section \ref{section:geometric}, we introduce the scheme $X^{[\![n]\!]}$ and discuss the notion of geometric subsets of $X^{[n]}$ and $X^{[\![n]\!]}$.
+We give the definition of the tautological bundle $E^{[n]}$ and recall the construction of the Chern--Mather and Chern--Schwartz--MacPherson (CSM) classes.
+In Section \ref{sec:HilbOrdered} we introduce the scheme $X^{[\![n]\!]}$ and in Section \ref{section:geometric} we discuss the notion of geometric subsets of $X^{[n]}$ and $X^{[\![n]\!]}$.